 It was my first time visiting Mount Aso, in the central area of Japan’s southern island of Kyushu, and I had the freedom of a rental car during my trip.
-I also had the opportunity to spend three days exploring the area with my mother, who was visiting Japan for the first time and keen to experience its natural beauty.
-It was unfortunately rainy weather when we visited, but the good folks of Northern Kumamoto Administrative Headquarters provided us with some photos of sunny days at Aso to use in this article.
+I also had the opportunity to spend three days exploring the area with my mother, who was visiting Japan for the first time and was keen to experience its natural beauty.
+It was, unfortunately, rainy weather when we visited, but the good folks of Northern Kumamoto Administrative Headquarters provided us with some photos of sunny days at Aso to use in this article.

 As the short flight from Tokyo descended towards Kumamoto-Aso Airport, a colourful patchwork of fields appeared beneath the clouds.

 The UNESCO Aso Geopark is one of 9 such parks in Japan and aims to raise awareness of the importance of volcanic areas whilst promoting sustainable tourism.
 Suggested itineraries have been designed according to themes so visitors can choose what they are most interested in.

 You can go trekking, paragliding, camping or simply admire the magnificent views.
 My mother and I wanted to see the area’s scenic beauty and experience an active volcano in all its glory.